 Some of the difficulties couples might encounter that would suggest that couples therapy could be helpful for them might include:

-- Difficulties with communication, such as through an absence of communication or frequent and cyclical arguments
+- Difficulties with communication, such as through an absence of communication or frequent and cyclical or repetitive arguments;

-Couples therapy is offered via face-to-face therapy and via online therapy, either in combination or as standalone modes of therapy.
+Couples therapy is offered via face-to-face or online therapy, either in combination or as standalone modes of therapy.